wp-plugins/cleverwise-daily-quotes/readme.txt

 == Changelog ==

+= 1.2 =
+An easy to use display widget has been added

 = 1.1 =
-Fixed: Shortcode in certain areas would cause incorrect placement.
+Fixed: Shortcode in certain areas would cause incorrect placement

 = 1.0 =
 Initial release of plugin

 == Upgrade Notice ==

-= 1.1 =
+= 1.2 =
-Plugin should no longer display at top of page when shortcode is located elsewhere.
+An easy to use display widget has been added